mcaveety/FBLA-2022/planning.md

 ## 1/5/23

-+ Finished the creation of adding and checking the users data upon attempted sign-up
++ Finished sign up and login portals
+  + Users cannot login unless if they have already signed up

 ## 1/4/23